OperationsPAI/rcabench-platform/docs/specifications.md

+# Specifications

+## RCA Algorithm Specification

+An instance of an RCA algorithm class is initialized with its configuration (hyperparameters).

+The instance takes arguments and returns a list of answers.

+The algorithm arguments contain
++ dataset name
++ datapack name
++ input directory containing the data files of the datapack
++ output directory for storing intermediate results

+The algorithm answer is a predicted root cause with level, name and rank.

-# Datasets Specification
+## Data Specification

-## Dataset and Datapack
+### Dataset and Datapack

 A **dataset** is a collection of datapacks.

 A **datapack** is a collection of data files (traces, metrics, logs, json, txt, ...).

-A datapack represents the observation data of a single fault case in a microservice system.
+A datapack represents the telemetry data of a single fault case in a microservice system.

 The datapacks in the same dataset must have compatible file structures.